-Checklist for patients to take into hospital to avoid infections and viruses there:
+Checklist for patients to take into hospital to avoid getting infections and viruses there:

-- Wash your hands regularly, and apply supplied alcohol hand gel after this – both are required .
+3. Wash your hands regularly when possibly polluted, and apply alcohol hand gel after this to be doubly sure.